What's a Female Cat Called? A full breakdown to Feline Nomenclature

 Q: What's the difference between a queen and a female cat?

 A: The terms are often used interchangeably.
-However, "queen" carries a more specific connotation referring to an adult female cat, especially within the context of breeding or feline social structures.
+On the flip side, "queen" carries a more specific connotation referring to an adult female cat, especially within the context of breeding or feline social structures.
 "Female cat" is a broader term encompassing all female cats regardless of age or reproductive status.

 Q: How can I tell if my cat is a queen?